tytydraco/yessleep/out/Cinnamon.md

 We always are.

-Before I move Cinna, I should probably clean up the garage.
+Before I move Cinna, I should clean up the garage.

 Dana hasn't noticed the cabinet over the workbench is unlocked.